jrobalino/udacity-vr/docs/index.md

 ## Project 2: Modern Apartment

 > The apartment feels like home but you can't remember who you are.
-Desperately, you scour the corners of the beautiful studio, inspecting your book collection, computer, and kitchen items for a clue of your past.
+Desperately, you scour the corners of the beautiful studio, inspecting your book collection, computer, and kitchen items for a clue to your past.
 But the place is kept devastatingly sterile, the most revealing details no more personal than your selection in fruit, and you just can't remember anything.
 The sounds of the city wash in and out of the room, a whole world going on without you.
 From time to time you notice that the globe on your counter begins to spin.
 Could it contain the key to solving the mystery of you?

 This project teaches the fundamentals of using Unity to build beautiful and performant VR scenes.
 The project demonstrates complex game objects positioned within a modern apartment space at realistic scales and relative locations.
 The apartment is well-lit by different types of Unity lights, includes a waypoint system that allows users to move around the space, and includes animations to make the scene more engaging.
 Although the project strives to create a beautiful scene, it also requires that performance remain high enough to run well on mobile devices.